-Subsection (f) is derived from Uniform Statutory Trust Entity Act (Last Amended 2011), § 213.
+Subsection (f) is derived from Uniform Statutory Trust Entity Act (2009) (Last Amended 2013), § 213(a).
 That act does not require the name of a statutory trust to include a traditional limited liability designator.
-Such a requirement would be inconsistent with current practice under the Delaware Act.
+Such a requirement would be inconsistent with current practice under the Delaware Statutory Trust Act and other business trust entity statutes.
 For example, the names of mutual funds typically do not contain a limited liability appellation, though Section 35(d) of the Investment Company Act of 1940, which is applicable to a statutory trust that is a registered investment company, prohibits "materially deceptive or misleading" names.
 15 U.S.C. §80a-34(d).
 See also Rule 35d-1, 17 C.F.R. §270.35d-1 (listing types of names that have been deemed "materially deceptive or misleading").